jenkins-x/lighthouse/cmd/strobe/README.md

-# Periodics
+# Strobe

-Periodics is a controller that implements the periodic jobs defined in the Lighthouse config ConfigMap:
+Strobe is a controller that implements the periodic jobs defined in the Lighthouse config ConfigMap:

 ```yaml